 John F. Kennedy joined the US Navy in 1941 as the United States entered World War II.
 He was made Lieutenant (Lt.) and assigned to the South Pacific as commander of a patrol torpedo boat, the PT 109.
 When his boat collided with a Japanese destroyer, the crew’s six-day struggle for survival and eventual rescue earned Lt.
 Kennedy the Navy and Marine Corps Medal for his courage and leadership.

 After President Kennedy’s death, in May 1967, Jacqueline, Caroline and John Jr. christened the United States Navy aircraft carrier USS John F. Kennedy.
 After nearly 40 years of service in the United States Navy, Kennedy was officially decommissioned on 1 August 2007.
 She is berthed at the NAVSEA Inactive Ships On-site Maintenance facility in Philadelphia, Pennsylvania.

-CVN-79 is schedule to start construction in FY2012 and slated to be placed in commission in FY2019.
+CVN-79 is slated to be placed in commission in FY2020.